oracle-livelabs/security/database/secure-legacy-application/load-verify-data/load-verify-data.md

 - Oracle Cloud Infrastructure (OCI) Tenancy Account
 - Completion of the following previous labs: Configure the Autonomous Database instance, Connect to the Glassfish legacy HR application

-## Task 1: Create the EMPLOYEESEARCH_PROD schema using SQL*Plus from the Glassfish App Server and startup the Glassfish application.
+## Task 1: Create the EMPLOYEESEARCH_PROD schema using SQL/Plus from the Glassfish App Server and startup the Glassfish application.

-1. From the Cloud Shell console within `myhrapp` use the `load_app_data.sh` script to load data into your ATP instance.
+1. From the Cloud Shell console within `myhrapp`, use the `load_app_data.sh` script to load data into your ATP instance.

     ```
     <copy>./load_app_data.sh</copy>